slimgroup/JUDI.jl/README.md

 ## Overview

 JUDI is a framework for large-scale seismic modeling and inversion and designed to enable rapid translations of algorithms to fast and efficient code that scales to industry-size 3D problems.
 The focus of the package lies on seismic modeling as well as PDE-constrained optimization such as full-waveform inversion (FWI) and imaging (LS-RTM).
 Wave equations in JUDI are solved with [Devito](https://github.com/opesci/devito), a Python domain-specific language for automated finite-difference (FD) computations.
+JUDI's modeling operators can also be used as layers in (convolutional) neural networks to implemented physics-augemented deep learing algorithms.
+For this, check out JUDI's deep learning extension [JUDI4Flux](https://github.com/slimgroup/JUDI4Flux.jl).

 ## Installation and prerequisites